Encountering a bottleneck, whether it affects the GPU or CPU, is not a good experience.

 Another simple solution is to stop any unnecessary background processes, as they might place an extra burden on the CPU.
 An unorthodox way to restore balance is to increase the screen resolution and create more work for the GPU.

-Other than overclocking the CPU or RAM, there aren’t many other effective solutions for CPU bottlenecking.
+Other than enhancing the CPU or RAM, there aren’t many other efficient solutions for CPU bottlenecking.

-When discussing GPU bottlenecking, we run into more of an issue.
+When discussing GPU bottlenecking, we run into more of a quandary.
 There is only one solution, and it is unlikely to be a popular one.
 The only thing you can do to reduce the load on your graphics card is to lower the graphical settings in the game’s options.

 There is a positive side, however: a GPU bottleneck won’t cause stuttering as a CPU bottleneck might.
-The downside is that the frame rate will be noticeably lower.
+The downside is that the frame rate will be substantially lower.

 The best way to prevent any sort of bottlenecking is to choose your components and check that they are compatible carefully.